-Salt and Sanctuary asks the question-- what if Darks Souls was 2D?
-This interesting little game, released in early 2016 by Ska studios, distinguishes itself aesthetically from the original Souls' games but imitates the same systems almost identically.
-Salt is souls, sanctuaries are bonfires and magic is overpowered.
+Salt and Sanctuary asks the question, "What if Darks Souls were 2D?"
+This interesting little game, released in early 2016 by Ska Studios, distinguishes itself aesthetically from the original Souls games but imitates the same systems almost identically.
+Salt is souls, sanctuaries are bonfires, and magic is overpowered.

-Unfortunately, the 2D perspective does mean combat is somewhat simple and the level design is not as complex with less avenues for secret areas and branching paths but still definitely worth a play.
+Unfortunately, the 2D perspective does mean combat is somewhat simple, and the level design is not as complex with fewer avenues for secret areas and branching paths, but it's still definitely worth a play.

-I preferred DarkMaus to Salt and Sanctuary in the battle of 2D Soul-likes as it seemed much more deliberate in its design and I got that nervous adrenalin more frequently while playing.
+I preferred DarkMaus to Salt and Sanctuary in the battle of 2D Soul-likes as it seemed much more deliberate in its design, and I got that nervous adrenaline more frequently while playing.

-Branded more as a 'Souls-lite' game Necropolis mixes rogue like gameplay with it's procedurally generated dungeons and slow combat that focuses on singular enemies, similar to Dark Souls.
-Initially I found the title to be very interesting as the combat was engaging and there was sense of mystery as I explored the dungeon.
+Branded more as a Souls-lite game, Necropolis mixes roguelike gameplay with its procedurally generated dungeons and slow combat that focuses on singular enemies, similar to Dark Souls.
+Initially, I found the title to be very interesting as the combat was engaging, and there was a sense of mystery as I explored the dungeon.

-However, the souls influence is still present and definitely goes beyond just the name.
+However, the Souls influence is still present and definitely goes beyond just the name.
 The only weapon available to your character is a large arrow that returns back to you after being fired.
-Many of the bosses in Titan Souls only need one shot from this arrow to be killed thus each boss feels more like a puzzle testing both your problem solving skills and reaction times.
-Titan Souls is quite unique in that it captures the slow and thoughtful nature of Dark Souls combat but without having an army of enemies to fight unlike the previous entries on this list.
-Iit's certainly a game that focuses on quality not quantity and I found it enjoyable for that.
+Many of the bosses in Titan Souls only need one shot from this arrow to be killed; thus, each boss feels more like a puzzle testing both your problem-solving skills and reaction times.
+Titan Souls is quite unique in that it captures the slow and thoughtful nature of Dark Souls' combat but without having an army of enemies to fight, unlike the previous entries on this list.
+It's certainly a game that focuses on quality, not quantity, and I found it enjoyable for that.

-I've chosen Bioshock because it shares a very important element with Dark Souls, environmental storytelling.
-Everywhere you go in Bioshock the story is being told to you.
-Whether it be the shrieks of a Splicer for their Adam explaining Rapture's ruin, the corpses holding hands in bathtubs or Sander Cohen's works of 'art' they all tell a story.
-Dark Souls and Bioshock both create believable world through their incredibly deliberate detail.
+I've chosen Bioshock because it shares a very important element with Dark Souls—environmental storytelling.
+Everywhere you go in Bioshock, the story is being told to you.
+Whether it be the shrieks of a Splicer for their Adam explaining Rapture's ruin, the corpses holding hands in bathtubs, or Sander Cohen's works of "art," they all tell a story.
+Dark Souls and Bioshock both create believable worlds through their incredibly deliberate detail.